photogabble/now-htpasswd/README.md

 The creation of this project was prompted by [the above question](https://spectrum.chat/zeit/general/is-it-possible-to-secure-a-domain-with-htpasswd-on-my-zeit-co-website~738b8d15-f90c-40ce-bbc0-6c682aff9580) by Yannick Wittwer on the Zeir Spectrum chat.
 Initially I didn't think it was possible but upon further reflection and a number of failed tests I got this working example completed.

+As of writing there is an [open PR](https://github.com/zeit/schemas/pull/54) written on 10th July 2019 that aims to add auth config options in the ZEIT Now static config.
+If that gets merged in then it may make solutions such as this obsolete (more so than .htpasswd is already.)

-This is a basic example and has potential for expansion; I have released it under the [MIT](LICENSE) and look forward to seeing if and how it gets used.
+This is a basic example and has potential for expansion; I have released it under the [MIT License](LICENSE) and look forward to seeing if and how it gets used.

 ## How it works